Tuesday, August 9, 2016

 During the spring and summer of 1984, Mitch Ogulewicz found himself preoccupied with two major issues, both of which would have a long ranging impact on Springfield’s future, political and otherwise.

-One day Neal called Ogulewicz and asked him if he would serve as co-chairman of a study committee to look into the feasibility of constructing a new stadium.
-Mitch was happy to accept and Neal informed him that his co-chairman would be Garry Brown, a sports editor for the Springfield Newspapers.
+One day Neal called Ogulewicz and asked him if he would serve as co-chairman of a study committee to look into the feasibility of constructing a new stadium and Mitch was happy to accept.
+Neal informed him that his co-chairman would be Garry Brown, the sports editor for the Springfield Newspapers.
 Others who served on the committee were John Lyons of the Department of Public Works, mayoral aide Alan Howard, Atty.
 Thomas Murphy, Paul Stelzer of Monarch Capital Corporation and others.
 The study committee held frequent meetings over nearly a year, interviewing experts on architecture, sports economics, visiting existing stadiums and gathering citizen input.

 When their final report was released the following spring, the committee had identified six potential sites for a new stadium (none of which was the Northgate Plaza site that would be considered in the 1990's).
 Two sites in particular, the Cottage Street landfill and the former location of the Springfield Airport off of Roosevelt Avenue were regarded as especially promising.